A Quick Guide to the Accessible Canada Act

 In June of 2018, Carla Qualtrough, the Canadian Minister of Sport and Persons with Disabilities, proposed the Accessible Canada Act (ACA) to Parliament.
 Prior to the proposal, Canada’s Office for Disabilities performed a consultation campaign to solicit feedback from the public on what the accessibility law should include.

 The bill, formally known as Bill C-81, was unanimously passed on May 13, 2019, and sent to the House of Commons for Royal Assent, which will put the ACA into full effect.
 On June 21, 2019, just over a month after the bill passed, it underwent Royal assent.
-Royal Assent took place on Jun 21, 2019, and the new law will come into full force at a date set by the Governor in Council.The main goal of instituting the ACA is to make Canada barrier-free by the year 2040.
+Royal Assent took place on Jun 21, 2019, and the new law will come into full force at a date set by the Governor in Council.The main goal of instituting the ACA is to create a barrier free Canada by the year 2040.
 This new accessibility legislation, which extends to all of Canada, is a testament to the country’s commitment to improving access for people with disabilities.

 Proposing an Accessibility Framework for All of Canada

 The Accessible Canada Act aims to prevent barriers to federal jurisdiction across Canada.
-Canada’s provinces have some of the most progressive accessibility laws in the world, including the Accessibility for Ontarians with Disabilities Act (AODA).
+Canada’s provinces and territories have some of the most progressive accessibility laws in the world, including the Accessibility for Ontarians with Disabilities Act (AODA).
 However, up until now, Canada has not had any country-wide accessibility legislation.

 The bill proposes a framework for developing, implementing, and enforcing accessibility standards starting in priority areas.
 Those priority areas include: